kristofg/rifec/README.txt

 cards and store them to disk as reliably as possible.
 That's it.
 It is written in Perl, has some module dependencies, and is GPL.

+It works great with my Pro X2 card running firmware 4.2139; I have not tested other versions, but feedback from people who have is welcome.

 Resources and other implementations:
 ====================================